Content in this guide

 Zoning is the grading of properties in terms of what it can be used for and what can be built on that property.
 Zoning schemes are imposed by Provincial Legislation and administered by Municipalities.

 South Africa’s laws require that in order to develop townhouses in a residential area the property must be zoned correctly (the property may only be zoned to develop one dwelling and not a number of different units).
-If the property is zoned incorrectly, you have to apply for rezoning.
-Each local authority has different parameters in order to rezone property.

 Related: Zoning and permits